microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Set-PowerBIWorkspace.md

 ## DESCRIPTION
 Updates the name or description of a Power BI workspace.
 Currently only -Scope Organization is supported.
-You must have logged in previously before using, Login-PowerBIServiceAccount.
+You must have logged in previously before, using Login-PowerBIServiceAccount.

 ## EXAMPLES